-With effect from 19 July 2017 section 7C also applies to any loan, advance or credit made by:

-- · A natural person; or - A company (at the instance of a natural person) directly or indirectly to: - A company if at least 20% of the equity shares in that company are held, directly or indirectly, or the voting rights in that company can be exercised by the trust, or by a beneficiary of that trust.
+Section 7C also applies to any loan, advance or credit made to a company if at least 20% of the equity shares in the company are held, directly or indirectly, or the voting rights in that company can be exercised by the trust, whether alone or together with any person who is a beneficiary of the trust or the spouse of a beneficiary or any person related to the beneficiary or the spouse within the second degree of consanguinity.

-If a loan is made to the trust or company free of interest or at a rate lower than the official rate of interest, an amount equal to the difference between the interest charged by the lender or holder of the loan and the official interest rate will be treated as a donation made to the trust or company by the natural person.
+If a loan is made to the trust or company free of interest or at a rate lower than the official rate of interest, an amount equal to the difference between the interest charged and the official interest rate will be treated as a donation made to the trust or company by the natural person.